 This software has an intuitive interface and an overwhelming feature set.
 It can stream videos to DLNA-compatible devices.
 Just use the “Cast to” options and pick a device you want to stream to (Chromecast, Smart TV, Playstation, Xbox, etc).
 Also, DivX can help you burn media to discs or change the viewing size of the playback in a few clicks.

 Despite the fact the player is free, access to its many features is quite limited.
-To make the most of using this software, you need to buy a DivX Pro for $19.99.
+To make the most of this software, you need to buy DivX Pro for $19.99.
 The advanced version includes an ad-free option and adds AC3 audio playback, Cloud Connect to import videos from Dropbox and Google Drive, a DTS-HD plugin, and VideoPack to convert VC-1 and MPEG-2 video to DivX, MKV and MP4.

 The free version comes with a 15-day or 30-day trial of some features so that you can try them and decide whether it’s worth the money or not.

 During testing, DivX played a movie without glitches but crashed unexpectedly several times.

 The last-but-not-least video player on our list is IINA, a modern movie-watching app for Mac.
 Just like other Mac media players listed above, IINA can play almost any format and offers useful customization options.

 The app requires macOS 10.11 or newer.
 Written in Apple’s Swift programming language, it’s based on an open-source video player and is still under development.
 When complete, it’s going to give the best video players a run for their money.